prog4321/best_route_qlearner/README.md

 ### APPLYING Q-LEARNING TO FIND THE FASTEST ROUTES IN SINGAPORE'S RAIL NETWORK (MRT)

-Using Q-learning to find the fastest routes in Singapore's rail network (MRT): https://prog4321.github.io/best_route_qlearner/
+Using Q-learning to find the fastest routes in Singapore's rail network (MRT), with front-end web implementation using Pyscript: https://prog4321.github.io/best_route_qlearner/

 REFERENCES: